m-gagne/Tutorial--Windows-Azure--Ruby-on-Rails--Capistrano-3---PostgreSQL/tutorial.md

 <script src="https://gist.github.com/m-gagne/b0066b6a91db4068e1c0.js"></script>

-Be sure to replace
+Replacing

 * `<azureuser>` with your username that you specified during creation (default is azureuser)
 * `<vmname>` with the  virtual machine name (or DNS name) provider during creation.

-> When promoted be sure to agree to add your server to the known hosts.
+When promoted be sure to agree to add your server to the known hosts.

 ![](http://mediafiles.w00t.ms/Images/Articles/uploads/2014/03/azure-ror-tutorial/ssh_to_vm.png)